5vr/schoolproject23/README.md

 # Art-Integrating Chhattisgarh with Kerala under 'Ek Bharat Shreshtha Bharat'

-This repository is for a school project that focuses on integrating the art and culture of Chhattisgarh and Kerala as part of the 'Ek Bharat Shreshtha Bharat' initiative.
-The project aims to showcase the unique and diverse art forms of both states through various mediums such as paintings, photographs, and write-ups.
+This repository contains information about the project "Art-Integrating Chhattisgarh with Kerala under 'Ek Bharat Shreshtha Bharat'" for a school project.
+The project aims to showcase the similarities and differences in the historical places, culture, folk dances, and music of Chhattisgarh and Kerala.

+The repository includes information about the following:
+- Historical places in Chhattisgarh and Kerala
+- Traditional dance forms of Chhattisgarh and Kerala
+- Folk Music of Chhattisgarh and Kerala